ustasb/knightly_partners_dashboard/README.md

 - Initial release: 09/23/15
 - Author: [Brian Ustas](http://brianustas.com)

-This is just a prototype that I created over a week.
-The code is very rushed and needs to be refactored.

-## What is it?

 A dashboard for campus police dispatchers that shows distressed students and the officers that are patrolling and/or responding to incidents.